DaveH355/clustered-shading/README.md

 ```

 Here FragPos is the view space position of the fragment.
-The absolute value of `FragPos.z` gives us the distance of the fragment from the camera.
+The absolute value of `FragPos.z` gives us the positive Z depth of the fragment from the camera.
 Remember, that's exactly the left hand side of the exponential equation from earlier.

 Solving that earlier equation for the slice results in the z index of the cluster.